 - Best for multi-use: Swifty scooter motor kit

-To give you some inspiration, here are adventures people have made on adult kick scooters:
+To give you some inspiration, here are adventures people have made on adult kick scooters.
+You can also check out my guide on the best electric balance bikes for kids and toddlers for a different take on two-wheeled fun.

-- Jonathan Kelly is an Xootr rider and has some inspiration and guides on the website: http://andythousand.com/
+- Jonathan Kelly is a Xootr rider and has some inspiration and guides on the website: http://andythousand.com/

 - 1000km in the Caribbean https://www.youtube.com/watch?v=P1oucJG2Pqc and http://www.nicolaibangsgaard.dk/trailer-around-the-caribbean-by-kick-scooter/